 - Neighborhood/Community: Community disorganization, Laws and norms favorable to drug use/crime, Low neighborhood attachment

-- Individual: Clear standards for behavior, Problem solving skills, Prosocial involvement, Rewards for prosocial involvement
+- Individual: Clear standards for behavior, Problem solving skills, Prosocial involvement, Rewards for prosocial involvement, Skills for social interaction*

 - Peer: Interaction with prosocial peers*

-- Family: Attachment to parents, Non-violent parenting, Opportunities for prosocial involvement with parents, Parent social support, Parental involvement in education, Rewards for prosocial involvement with parents
+- Family: Attachment to parents, Non-violent discipline*, Opportunities for prosocial involvement with parents, Parent social support, Parental involvement in education, Rewards for prosocial involvement with parents

 - School: Opportunities for prosocial involvement in education, Rewards for prosocial involvement in school